Scouted selects products independently. If you purchase something from our posts, we may earn a small commission.

 Up until this winter, I had a single set of sheets that I used year-round: Brooklinen’s Classic Cotton, which — don’t get me wrong — I’m in love with, but their crisp, cool feel is specifically designed for the warmer months.
 The aforementioned friend (who I often call right before bed) got really tired of hearing me complain about my freezing feet, so he gifted me these Ultrasoft flannel sheets from L.L.
 Bean.

 My first thought: “These are also made from cotton, just like my old sheets.
 How much warmer could they be?”
-Well, a mere few hours after putting them on my bed, I understood the hype.
+Well, a mere few hours after putting them on my bed, I understood the hype about these cozy sheets.

 Yes, they’re made from 100% cotton, but their brushed, weighted texture directs your body heat back towards you while simultaneously remaining breathable.
 That means when I have to get up at 2 a.m. to let the dog out, my bed is still warm and cozy when I get back — but when I shut my door and the heat gets trapped in my bedroom, I never overheat.
 (That’s great news for hot sleepers, who often wrongly assume that flannel will make them sweat; in actuality, though, it wicks away moisture and balances your body temperature.
 The gifter of these sheets is basically a human radiator, and they’re his go-to winter set, too.)

 But are they worth the price tag?
 Well, L.L.
 Bean is known for its durable, carefully constructed products, and these sheets are no exception: They’re rigorously tested for harmful substances and they’re made to resist shrinking, pilling, and fading.
 That’s why they have a 4.7-star rating and over 800 reviews on the L.L.
 Bean website.